cecileane/computingtools/pages/notes0922.md

 ---

-in class: "finding things"
+on the
 [software carpentry](http://swcarpentry.github.io/shell-novice/07-find/)
-section, except for "tracking a species"
-(we will come back to shell scripts and more shell tools later), and except for exercises: to do at home.
+do the "finding things" section, except for "tracking a species" (we will come back to shell scripts and more shell tools later).

 ---